SamiFraca/WatchMeAPI/README.md

 so it can aim to the api server
 Might need to comment line 26 to 36 on Program.cs, exluding the "var app = builder.Build();" line.

-SIMPLE WAY TO START TO REPO WITH DOCKER COMPOSE
+SIMPLE WAY TO START APP WITH DOCKER COMPOSE

 docker-compose build
 docker-compose up